 The answer here is painfully obvious.
 People are going to take your blog more seriously once you have an official email address attached to your site, so let’s take care of that right away.

 Here’s a helpful guide on how to set up your official email address through SiteGround.

 Get Your Blog a Logo

-While you don’t have to create a logo for your blog right away, you’re eventually going to need one.
+While you don’t have to create a logo for your blog right away, you’ll eventually need one.
 A well-designed logo will make your site stand out from the thousands of other travel blogs and will help strengthen your brand.

-You have many different options when creating a logo for your travel blog.
+You have many different options when creating a logo for your site.
 Here are a few that I recommend:

 Make Your Own Logo with Photoshop: If you use Adobe Photoshop and know the basics, creating a simple logo for your website shouldn’t take long.
 Browse videos and tutorials on YouTube if you need help learning how to make your own logo on Photoshop.